qdrant/landing_page/qdrant-landing/content/blog/qdrant-colpali.md

 ## How ColPali Works Under the Hood
 ![Qdrant and Colpali](/blog/qdrant-colpali/qdrant-colpali-1.png)

 Rather than relying on OCR, ColPali **processes the entire document as an image** using a Vision Encoder.
-It creates multi-vector embeddings that capture both the textual content and the visual structure of the document which are then passed through a Language Model (LLM), which integrates the information into a representation that retains both text and visual features.
+It creates multi-vector embeddings that capture both the textual content and the visual structure of the document which are then passed through a Large Language Model (LLM), which integrates the information into a representation that retains both text and visual features.

 Here’s a step-by-step look at the ColPali architecture and how it enhances document retrieval: